sippy-platform/mellow-css/mellow-css/hugo/content/utilities/text-truncation.md

 description: Truncate text when it gets to long with ellipsis.
 ---

 Sometimes you don't want a long string to keep going.
-That is where the `.text-truncate` class comes in.
+That is where the `text-truncate` class comes in.
 It stops you text from going further and ends it with ellipsis instead.

 Note that truncation only works on element where the display property is set to `block` or `inline-block`.